vicy07/flight_map/README.md

 click.
 Routes flown by different airlines use unique colors so overlapping carriers are easy to distinguish on the map.
-Active flights appear using tiny plane icons roughly the size of a circle with radius&nbsp;2.
-Hover a plane to see the flight number taken from its callsign.
+Active flights appear using small plane icons about the size of a circle with radius&nbsp;4.
+Hover a plane to see its flight code, airline, time in the air and origin airport.

 ## Development